wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 Uninstall Old Versions (Recommended)
 ------------------------------------

 .. important:: LabVIEW teams have already completed this step, do not repeat it.
+LabVIEW teams should skip to the :ref:`docs/zero-to-robot/step-2/frc-game-tools:installation` section.

 Before installing the new version of the FRC Game Tools it is recommended to remove any old versions.
-The new version will likely co-exist with the old version (note that the DS will overwrite old versions), but all testing has been done with FRC 2020 only.
+The new version will likely co-exist with the old version (note that the DS will overwrite old versions), but all testing has been done with FRC 2021 only.
 Then click Start >> Add or Remove Programs.
-Locate the entry labeled "National Instruments Software", and select Uninstall.
+Locate the entry labeled "National Instruments Software", and select :guilabel:`Uninstall`.

 .. note:: It is only necessary to uninstall previous versions when installing a new year's tools.
-For example, uninstall the 2019 tools before installing the 2020 tools.
-It is not necessary to uninstall before upgrading to a new update of the 2020 game tools.
+For example, uninstall the 2020 tools before installing the 2021 tools.
+It is not necessary to uninstall before upgrading to a new update of the 2021 game tools.

 .. image:: images/labview/uninstall_old_control_panel.png